open-feature/docs.openfeature.dev/docs/tutorials/five-minutes-to-feature-flags.md

 node 02_basic_flags.js
 ```

-By default, the service continues to work exactly as it did before, but if we change `withCow` to `true` then the response comes in an exciting new format.
+By default, the service continues to work exactly as it did before.

+Next change `withCow` to `true` using your favorite text editor and restart the node server.
+Now the response comes in an exciting new format.
 To try it out, enter the following command into the terminal:

 ```bash
 curl http://localhost:3333